KDND: Rock and adult contemporary

-In 1974, the Browns bought Drake—Chenault's half of KXOA-FM.
-The station re-branded as Super Stereo K108, featuring Top 40 music and album-oriented rock (AOR) at night.
-By early 1975, the station had shifted to a soft AOR format, which would be successful throughout the remaining half of the 1970s.
-During its existence, the Browns bought back KNDE and returned it to the fold as KXOA, to air a harder AOR mix.
+In June 1974, the station dropped the automated Drake-Chenault oldies format, which had been low-rated, to become a rock station known as K-108 with live disc jockeys.
+Later that year, the Browns bought Drake—Chenault's half of KXOA-FM.
+The station's format was referred to by Radio & Records as "soft album-oriented rock" (AOR).
+In 1978, the Browns bought back KNDE and returned it to the fold as KXOA, to air a harder AOR mix.
 Art Schroeder, the KXOA-FM program director during this period, credited the "safe" approach with attracting many listeners not wishing to hear punk rock.

-After KXOA-FM was among several stations affected by the rapid rise of KZAP (98.5 FM) at the start of the 1980s, the station pivoted to a soft adult contemporary format using the K108 moniker, remaining successful throughout the decade and leading the market in ratings and revenue in the mid-1980s.
+KXOA-FM was among several stations affected by the rapid rise of KZAP (98.5 FM) at the start of the 1980s, but KZAP's ratings fell several years later, and KXOA-FM remained successful throughout the decade and leading the market in ratings and revenue in the mid-1980s.
 The KXOA stations also had a regionally recognized news team led by Ken Hunt.

-In the early 1990s, KXOA-FM's popularity began to wane following the launch of competitors in KYMX and KGBY; ratings fell by roughly half from 1990 to 1993.
+In the early 1990s, KXOA-FM's popularity began to wane following the launch of competitors in KYMX and KGBY, falling from third place to tenth within the Sacramento market.
 Brown responded by hiring a new operations manager, Don Daniels, from WOMC in Detroit.
-Daniels moved to drop 1960s songs from the station's repertoire, and in May 1993, the station flipped to a more uptempo adult contemporary format branded as Xtra 107.9, advertising itself as featuring "no rap, metal, or Madonna".
+Daniels moved to drop 1960s songs from the station's repertoire, and in May 1993, the station flipped to a more uptempo adult contemporary format branded as Xtra 107.9.
 It also dropped its local news coverage.
 The format did not improve KXOA's ratings; on March 25, 1994, the station flipped to a classic hits format branded as Arrow 108, adapted from Los Angeles' KCBS-FM.
 The Arrow format challenged KSEG (96.9 FM) and KHYL (101.1 FM).

 In July 1996, Brown Broadcasting sold KXOA-AM-FM and KQPT (100.5 FM) to American Radio Systems for $50 million, bringing it to the market limit of five FM and three AM stations.
 Not even two weeks later, ARS acquired EZ Communications, which owned two FM and one AM stations in the market.
 As a result, ARS needed to sell three Sacramento stations.
 KXOA was sold to Entercom, which simultaneously acquired KSEG and KRXQ (93.7 FM) from Jacor Communications; the two purchases, totaling $65 million, gave Entercom a trio of rock-oriented radio stations.
 The combination of rock stations proved a problem for differentiating them and even resulted in changes in airstaff at stablemate KSEG.
 Management ultimately decided that the format was simply too similar to that station.